What's going on this weekend in Toronto?

 Particularly because I have a strong belief like most of us that aquatic animals should not be held in captivity (or any animals for that matter, unless of course they are already domesticated).
 This belief was about to change though -- well not for Marineland but for at least here.

-Although they are in fact in captivity, I can't imagine a more beautiful home than here.
+I can't imagine a more beautiful home than here for these critters.
 Designers and engineers have painstaking designed every aquatic aquarium tailored to the marine life here.
 Either fresh water or ocean floors making sure the surrounding were like home to the animals right down to the temperature of the water as well as the water's content.

 The aquariums are spotless clear and cleaned and are monitored by computers and high-compression drums and gauges by skilled employees in marine biology.
 There is even a section where you are able to view this for yourself.